ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ### Automating the Production Testing with GitHub Actions

-We can automate the previous workflow adding a GitHub action:
+We can automate the previous workflow adding a GitHub action inside the `prueba-scapegoat` folder:

 ```
 [~/.../prueba-scapegoat(master)]$ tree .github/